Vinay7k7/GA_Demo/README.md

 And you want to push the changes that you have got in your local repo irrespective of what changes you have got in the github then
 `git push -u origin main --force` this will forcefully pushes the changes in the remote github .

+This is a changes i am addign from the remote github this chanes are not yet applied in the local Repo /